-Allow students in the decision-making process:

-Find ways to reach students, involve them and work together when possible, such as:
+Engage students in the decision-making process and find ways to engage them and collaborate with them whenever possible, such as:

-- Utilize student government reach out to student leaders, request to attend student government meetings, offer an open invitation to discuss their needs with you, with the goal of improving the school breakfast program.
-For example: incorporate students in the meal planning and feedback processes, including menu ideas, and meal promotion. - Practice open and honest communication Reach out to students in an honest and open way.
-Share your goals, e.g. better meal participation, and ask for suggestions on how to achieve that.
+- Utilize student government Reach out to student leaders, request to attend student government meetings, and offer an open invitation to discuss their needs with you to improve the school breakfast program.
+For example, students should be incorporated into the meal planning and feedback processes, including menu ideas and meal promotion. - Practice open and honest communication Reach out to students in an honest and open way.
+Share your goals, e.g., better meal participation, and ask for suggestions on how to achieve them.
 Put out suggestion boxes.
-Ask students for feedback via in-person interactions during breakfast, or via simple surveys (asking students what they like and what they don't like). add the information you are seeking to a flier or poster and put one in each classroom.
+Ask students for feedback via in-person interactions during breakfast or via simple surveys (asking students what they like and what they don't want).
+Add the information you seek to a flier or poster and put one in each classroom.
 Recruit teachers to encourage students to share feedback with school nutrition staffers.
-Avoid email communication to students, as it's not preferable for students, nor is it as effective as social media or in-person communication. - Avoid Causing Stigma How breakfast is marketed can make or break participation.
+Avoid email communication with students, as it's not preferable for students, nor is it as effective as social media or in-person communication. - Avoid causing stigma How breakfast is marketed can make or break participation.
 Even if breakfast is being offered free to students, the phrase "free breakfast" can be stigmatizing.
-Using alternative phrasing, such as "no cost breakfast", can encourage students to participate more.
-However, it's important to ask students what phrasing most resonates with them.
+Using alternative phrasing, such as "no-cost breakfast," can encourage students to participate more.
+However, it is important to ask students what phrasing most resonates with them.
 For instance, breakfast may need to be replaced with "morning fuel" or another fun phrase.

-- Follow-up with students keep communicating with students about why their input is valuable and how their feedback will be utilized.
+- Follow up with students Keep communicating with students about why their input is valuable and how their feedback will be utilized.
 For example, if students suggested more scratch cooking and you added some scratch or speed scratch items to the menu, let them know!
-Once this trust has been built the students will more likely share information freely. - Build relationships with students Talk to students regularly.
+Once this trust has been built, the students will be more likely to share information freely. - Build relationships with students Talk to students regularly.
 This builds trust and safety for the students to share ideas and opinions.
-Make an effort to get to know the students and showcase how valuable their voice is. - Use social media as a connection tool Most students have access to social media, particularly Instagram and Tick Tock.
+Make an effort to get to know the students and showcase how valuable their voices are. - Use social media as a connection tool Most students have access to social media, particularly Instagram and Tik Tok.
 Use these platforms to connect with students and promote meals and new items.
-Keep in mind, using social media in rural communities can be tricky because of weak internet connections, and lack of access.
-Sometimes paper messaging about breakfast can be more reliable.
+Keep in mind that using social media in rural communities can be tricky because of weak internet connections and lack of access.
+Sometimes, paper messaging about breakfast can be more reliable.